The History of Black Powder - an entirely new view

 By the way, the term "black powder" was used only after 1890.
 That was to distinguish it from "white powder" as gunpowder from nitro-cellulose was first called.
 The oldest source mentioning Berthold Schwarz is the "Feuerwerkbuch" 3), written in Allemanish (my native language) in about 1420.
 If you want to browse the source, then klick here and find a copy of this document.

 The oldest known picture of a gun was published in a manuscript by Walter de Millete, titled "De Officilis Regnum" (The Duties of a King), stored in an Oxford library.
 Millete dedicated this educational book to young King Edward III.
+The following picture shows a vase shaped cannon, about to fire an arrow projectile.
+Note, it is ignited by a slow match, fastened to the end of a cane.

 Fig. 6: